File¶

 [] |

-attribution | List [Keyword] | Labels that relate to the attribution of the file, such as the associated threat actor or campaign. | Yes |
+| attribution | List [Keyword] | Labels related to threat actors or campaigns. | Yes |

 [] |